 • JC is the number of jobs completed

-• TH is the total hours worked
+• AH is the actual hours worked

 What is Technician Efficiency?